IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_1_8.png" height="750px" title="Mixer" alt="Mixer">

-The right-hand module on the top row of the ARP 2600 consists of a final stage mixer, a reverberation unit, and jacks for audio output from the synthesizer:
+The right-hand module on the top row of the TTSH consists of a final stage mixer, a reverberation unit, and jacks for audio output from the synthesizer:
 - the [*Mixer*](https://en.wikipedia.org/wiki/Audio_mixing) module is a two-channel mixer with vertical sliders, a jack above each slider that can 'tap' a direct out of the channel, and a horizontal [pan](https://en.wikipedia.org/wiki/Panning_(audio)) slider to move the mixers output between the left and right output jacks from the synthesizer.
 There are also additional input jacks to bypass the mixer entirely, wiring their voltage directly to their respective output jacks.
    - *Default input* - the mixer takes the outputs of the VCF and VCA as its default inputs.
    - *Default output* - the mixer terminates its signal path at the two output jacks (labeled 'left output' and 'right output'), as well as the internal speakers and the headphone jack.